Marsha Linehan: Dialectical Behavioral Therapy

 Marsha Linehan was born in 1943 in Tulsa, Oklahoma.
 As one of the middle children of six, she grew up surrounded by successful role models.
 She admits to having felt inadequate in comparison, but her family didn't start to see concerning symptoms until high school when she would spend much of her time in bed with headaches.
 Dr. Marsha Linehan was diagnosed with schizophrenia as a teen.
 She was treated with inpatient therapy at the Institute of Living in Connecticut for her mental health symptoms.

 Her treatment included medications and electroconvulsive therapy, which caused memory loss and cognitive issues.
 At 17, she was locked into an isolated room in the treatment center in response to her self-harm and suicidal behavior.
 She physically harmed herself and had frequent suicidal thoughts.
-At the time, treatment centers did not fully understand or research borderline personality disorder, and Marsha felt she was misdiagnosed with schizophrenia.
+At the time, treatment centers did not fully understand or research borderline personality disorder, and Marsha suspected she was misdiagnosed with schizophrenia.

 While in the treatment center, Marsha believed that she was not getting better, and her symptoms worsened with the treatment she received.